ultramango/gear360pano/README.md

 # About

-Simple script to create equirectangular panorama from Samsung Gear 360.
+Simple script to create equirectangular panoramic photos or videos from Samsung Gear 360 (generation 1).

 ![Samsung Gear 360](gear360.jpg)